-The second secret to Taoist Longevity is eating well.
+The second side of a longevity practice is eating well.

 There is a saying in our culture: Garbage in equals Garbage out.
 If you eat junk food, you become junk.
-This is very simple and direct.
+The correlation of quality of life to diet is very simple and direct.
 The body will not live well, nor long unless eating a balanced, varied and healthy diet.
 Taoist books and literature go into great details about when, how and what one should eat.
 It’s all about eating at a proper balance.

-This also explains why many diets fail, they don’t shift to respond to the changing needs of a person’s body.
-Taoist diets tend to be more complicated than western diets to adjust for the needs of the human body changing over time.
+This also explains why many diets fail; they don’t shift to respond to the changing needs of a person’s body.
+Taoist diets tend to be more complicated than western diets to adjust to the needs of the human body changing over time.

-Our bodies are a furnace, the body burns what we eat.
-Eating too much, or certain foods such refined sugars, cause the body to burn hotter and burn out faster.
+Our bodies are a furnace; the body burns what we eat.
+Eating too much, or certain foods such as refined sugars, cause the body to burn hotter and burn out faster.
 Certain foods contain antioxidants.
 Fire uses oxygen to burn, so antioxidants in a board sense help the body slow the burn rate within the cells.
-However, remember balance: too many antioxidants would also be bad, as the body is designed to run at a mid level burn rate.
+However, remember balance: too many antioxidants would also be bad, as the body is designed to run at a mid-level burn rate.

-Certain foods, are better than others such as: Green Tea, Bok Choy, Plums, Cabbage, Yogurt and Brown Rice.
-Yet no one food contains a perfect balance of nutrients for ever lasting life.
-A person needs to listen to their body and provide a mixing of essences to maintain the body.
+Certain foods are better than others such as Green Tea, Bok Choy, Plums, Cabbage, Yogurt and Brown Rice.
+No one food contains a perfect balance of nutrients for everlasting life.
+A person needs to listen to their body and provide mixing of essences to maintain the body.

 One example of this practice is a Taoist will not eat meat raised with inhumane practices.
-To do so is to spiritually be part of torture of other life.
+To do so is to be a willing part of torture of other life.
 To eat such meat passes the inhumane processing of the food back into the Taoist’s body and then limits our own life.
-Most meat massed produced in the modern world is based on inhumane practices.
-This isn’t a statement to be vegetarian.
-A Taoist will eat meat and as a Taoist I have a varied diet including some meat.
+Most meats massed produced in the modern world is based on inhumane practices.
+I am stating you must be a vegetarian.
+A Taoist can eat meat, and as a Taoist, I have a varied diet including some meat.
 However, it’s important to have respect towards our food’s life cycle.
 Think about this for a second.
-If an animal or plant was tortured during its growth process, then its fear, its stress, its imbalanced upbringing would be pushed into its essence.
+If an animal or plant were tortured during its growth process, then its fear, its stress, its imbalanced upbringing would be pushed into its essence.
 To eat such food: is to devour fear, is to place any accumulated stress hormones or illness into your own body.
 Eating such food doesn’t promote a long life: rather it promotes a life of fear and more industrial inhumane practices.

 As a direct example: Mad Cow disease is a result of an inhumane food system (due to feeding living cows crushed food products consisting of dead cows from the illness).
 Mad cow disease is slowly spreading in the human population which consumed the tainted beef.
 Additionally inhumane industrial practices regarding food processing ripple out and change the very culture which a Taoist lives within.
-The workers at the such facilities take on the aspects of the inhumane practices.
-It effects the workers and ripples out to reduce their own lives.
-Eventually a culture that treats its food without respect, treats its own workers and general population with the same inhumane practices of the food production.
-It comes full circle to limit and even prevent a long or healthy life for everyone in the society.
+The workers at such facilities take on the aspects of the inhumane practices.
+It affects the workers and ripples out to reduce their own lives.
+Eventually, a culture that treats its food without respect treats its workers and general population with the same inhumane practices of the food production.
+It comes full circle to limit and even prevents a long or healthy life for everyone in the society.
 To a Taoist, everything is connected and part of the Tao.
 No action is fully independent of another.
 Longevity requires treating food with the same respect given towards your own body.

 So Taoist wisdom teaches a practice of treating food processing with respect and food intake with moderation and balance.

-The third secret to Taoist Longevity is listening to your own nature.
+The third commitment to lifestyle improvement is listening to your nature.

 So many distractions, so many goals, so many ideals, so many desires, so many expectations, so many different visions, so many images competing, working, trying to lead you to a supposedly better way.